All trades are settled according to a daily settlement schedule.

 Currency and accounts

 Settlement of trades is done in the same currency as trading has been carried out in.
-Currencies available for settlement of day-ahead trades are EUR, NOK, SEK, DKK for the Nordic, Baltic, German-market and GBP for the UK market.
-All intraday trades are settled in EUR for the Nordic, Baltic, German-Market and GBP for the UK market.
+Currencies available for settlement of day-ahead trades are EUR, NOK, SEK, DKK for the Nordic, Baltic and CWE markets, and GBP for the UK market.
+All intraday trades are settled in EUR for the Nordic, Baltic and CWE markets and GBP for the UK market.